 photo: Define Bottle

 Lighting in the mid-century modern kitchen is inspired by European and Scandinavian designs.
 Newer trends are silhouettes that mirror space technology.
 Designers experimented with new materials like plastics as well as traditional ones like wood, brass, and steel.
-One of the most well-known lighting fixtures from this design is the starburst, which features metal round bulbs in spiky designs.
-These were inspired by the launch of spacecraft in the 1950s and 1960s.

 Since there is an emphasis on natural features, large windows that let a large amount of natural light in are favorable.
 In terms of window treatments, sheer drapes or blinds can be retracted to allow as much natural light as possible.